Getting Your Texas Judgment Was Easy. Collecting It Is The Hard Part!

 Research shows that almost 80% of judicial money judgments nationwide remain uncollected.
 That statistic is pretty much the same for Texas money judgments.

 Contrary to popular opinion, the court that awarded you a money judgment does not help you collect it.
 The collection process is left totally to you.
 If you had an attorney help you get your judgment, I’m sure you were surprised to learn that your attorney actually knows very little about how to collect your judgment.
 It’s just not something they teach in law school.
 And, it’s just not something most lawyers want to spend their time doing.

 So, as a practical matter, getting your money judgment in Texas is the easy part.
 Collecting it is the hard part … unless you know what you’re doing.

 That’s why I created the Texas Judgment Collection Center.
 I’ve been practicing law and collecting judgments in Texas since 1990.
 In my years of law practice, I’ve turned away a lot of “smaller” judgments simply because it wasn’t financially feasible for the judgment owner to pay me to collect it.
 But, using the knowledge you can get from this site, you can now collect your judgment by yourself, without the assistance of a lawyer.

-Of course, the Texas Judgment Collection Center is also the flagship site for my book How to Collect Your Own Judgment in Texas.
+Of course, one of the main features of the Texas Judgment Collection Center is my book How to Collect Your Own Judgment in Texas.
 If you’re really serious about collecting your Texas judgment, or you’re considering getting into the judgment recovery business in Texas, you should get a copy of my book.
 In it I reveal the same strategies I’ve used in my private practice for more than 20 years.

 Information for Texas Judgment Debtors